syncfusion-content/windowsforms-docs/WindowsForms/Menus/Appearance-Customization.md

 In this section the appearance customization of the menu and child menu items is discussed.

+## Customizing images in menu items

+The images associated with a menu item can be customized depending upon its state either it is enabled, disabled, highlighted or performed an action upon it.

 ## Customizing bar styles

 The menu bar appearance can be customized with the usage scenario depending upon the menu items it holds.
-The following are the bar styles suppoterd in menu control.
+The following are the bar styles supported in menu control.

 * None
 * AllowQuickCustomizing